zzeng13/IEKG/README.md

 The paper is published in EMNLP 2023.
 Please refer to the [paper](https://aclanthology.org/2023.emnlp-main.881/) for more details.

 The formatted data for IEKG is in: `./iekg_data/iekg_knowledge_tuples_processed.jsonl` .
-The data file contain a list of directiories in which each data instance is a knowledge tuple in the following format:
+The data file contains a list of directories in which each data instance is a knowledge tuple in the following format:
 ```
 {
         "idiomatic_event": "PersonX wins by a hair's breadth",